 Two Crude Oil Classifications

-There are two main crude oil classifications:
+There are two main classifications of crude oil:

 (1) US Oil